-Hold your objectives, blunt the Allied attacks, and make the invaders pay dearly for their vile incursion.
+Hold your objectives, Herr General, blunt the Allied attacks, and make the invaders pay dearly for their vile incursion.
 Form a swift counterattack to annihilate the enemy forces and retake ground we have lost.
 Only then can we claim any kind of victory over our enemies.

 Fight to the last man to maintain control of Berlin and enough ground to mount a defense.
 Fail and it will be impossible to win any agreement that preserves our great nation.

 Our glorious Fatherland cannot end this day!
-Fight to the last drop of blood, Herr General; I will be right beside you!
+Fight to the last drop of blood, Herr General.
+I will be right beside you!